-Although gathering together in person is not possible right now, our church ministry will continue to serve you.
 We understand this is a challenging time, overwhelming to many.
 We are here to pray with you, encourage and help you in any way we can.

 Pastor Jerrell and our office staff is available by phone and email should you need to speak to one of us.

 Our church operating expenses continue through this challenging time.
 We humbly ask you continue your donations by USPS or online via PayPal.
 You can also set up an auto payment ("BillPay") through your online banking system to avoid any fees.